Wave-Play/robo.js/docosaurus/docs/developing/commands.md

 }
 ```

 For TypeScript users, you can add typings for both the `config` object and the command result.
-Here's the TypeScript version:

 ```typescript
 import type { CommandConfig, CommandResult } from '@roboplay/robo.js'